devops-pp/fluxdoc/sealedsecret.md

 ---

-### Step 5 — Fetch and Store the Public Key
+### Step 9 — Fetch and Commit the Public Certificate

-Fetch the public certificate for offline encryption (useful in CI/CD pipelines).

 ```bash
 # Fetch the public key from the running controller